 Clinical Rotations

-Residents are exposed to a variety of in and out patient rotations and consult services to enhance learning, collaboration, and patient interaction.
+Residents are exposed to a variety of inpatient and outpatient rotations to enhance learning, collaboration, and patient interaction.

 Inpatient Exposure

-Inpatient exposure occurs mainly during the HO-II year.
-HO-II residents lead the wards team on either the general neurology service or the stroke service.
-They’re responsible for evaluating and managing (under attending physician supervision) all patients on the service, and to develop differential diagnoses and plans.
+Inpatient exposure to neurology occurs mainly during the PGY-2 year.
+PGY-2 residents lead the wards team on either the general neurology service or the stroke service.
+They are responsible for evaluating and managing (under the attending physician’s supervision) all patients on the service and develop differential diagnoses and plans.

 Outpatient Exposure

-Residents begin working in the outpatient clinics during the HO-II year, and this continues throughout the residency training.
-All residents have a continuity clinic that meets a half day per week, and have increasing autonomy for patient management as they increase in seniority.
+Residents begin working in the outpatient subspeciality neurology clinics during the PGY-2 year, and this continues throughout their residency training.
+Residents have a continuity clinic, a half day per week, and have increasing autonomy for patient management as they progress in seniority.

 Residents also rotate through the faculty’s specialty clinics.
-This includes clinics in multiple sclerosis, headache, epilepsy, movement disorders, neuromuscular disease, sleep, neurosurgery and general neurology.
+This includes clinics in multiple sclerosis, headache, epilepsy, movement disorders, neuromuscular disease, sleep, neuro-behavioral, neuro-oncology and general neurology.

-Residents can also work in other clinics outside of our department, such as pain management and neuro-oncology, during their elective months.
-Additionally, each resident spends at least three months learning Nerve Conductive Velocity and Electromyography (NCV/EMG) and at least four months reading electroencephalography (EEGs).
-Finally, each resident does four months of pediatric neurology, and the majority of the time on this rotation is spent in the pediatric neurology clinic.
+Residents can also work in other clinics outside of our department, such as pain management, during their elective blocks.
+Additionally, each resident spends at least three blocks learning nerve conductive studies and electromyography (NCV/EMG) and at least two blocks dedicated to reading electroencephalography (EEGs).
+Finally, each resident does three blocks of pediatric neurology, where they rotate through the pediatric neurology clinics and gain experience seeing pediatric consults.

 Consult Service

 The neurology inpatient consultation service is the responsibility of the third- and fourth-year residents.
-There is always an HO-III and HO-IV resident on the service.
-The HO-IV is responsible for managing the team.
-The consult residents see all old consults and round with the attending on all new consults.
+There is always a PGY-3 and PGY-4 resident on the service.
+The PGY-4 is responsible for managing the team.
+The consult residents and faculty round on all old and new consults.

-As part of developing independent patient care responsibility, residents are encouraged to make workup, management and treatment recommendations prior to rounding with the attending.
-All plans, however, are communicated to the attending physician, usually during formal rounding on new patients.
+In order to develop the skills they will need for independent practice, residents are encouraged to make management and treatment plans prior to rounding with the attending.
+All plans, however, are discussed with the attending physician, usually during formal rounding on new and follow up patients.

 When residents see a patient in the emergency department, they are responsible for triaging the problem as either a general neurology or a stroke-related issue and then contacting the appropriate attending for disposition.
 All residents are expected to have formulated a differential diagnosis and plan of management prior to contacting the attending.

-If the resident is unsure of correct disposition, then there is always an upper-level resident or attending who can provide assistance.
+If the resident is unsure of correct disposition, there is always an upper-level resident and attending who can provide assistance.

 Teaching Opportunities